-Fifteen killed in Sri Lanka in shootout with suspected Islamist militants
+Fifteen dead in Sri Lanka after overnight gun battle with suspected Islamist militants

 A police spokesman said that three suspected suicide bombers were among the 15 dead after the shoot out.

-Military spokesman Sumith Atapattu said in a statement that as troops headed toward the safe house three explosions were triggered and gunfire began.
+Military spokesman Sumith Atapattu said in a statement that as troops headed towards the safe house three explosions were triggered and gunfire began.

 “Troops retaliated and raided the safe house where a large cache of explosives had been stored,” he said in a statement.